punyaslokdutta/genX-Healh-Insurance-Quoting-CRM/README.md

 # ![Lakeside Mutual Logo](./resources/logo-32x32.png) Lakeside Mutual

-Lakeside Mutual is a fictitious insurance company which serves as a sample application to demonstrate microservices and domain-driven design.
+genX Mutual is a fictitious insurance company which serves as a sample application to demonstrate microservices and domain-driven design.
 The company provides several digital services to its customers and its employees.
 [Microservice API Patterns (MAP)](https://microservice-api-patterns.org/) are applied in the application backends (see [MAP.md](./MAP.md)).

 ## Architecture Overview
 The following diagram shows an overview of the core components that are the building blocks for the services Lakeside Mutual provides to its customers and its employees: